eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     obligation or automatic acceptance by any third party, or automatically means cross-border recognition.

--   The Attestation Rulebooks catalogue can be in the same environment as the catalogue of attributes.
+-   The Attestation Rulebooks catalogue can be the in the same environment as the catalogue of attributes.

 Implementation of these principals will be discussed further in detail.